ukom2/practice1.github.io/_posts/2023-08-08-nataslevel0to10.md

 ***

 ### Solution
 Level 4 showed on the page that the user had to come from the site/the referer had to be `natas5.natas.labs.overthewire.org` in order to be shown the password, or, the referer had to be changed to the desired url somehow.
+The method that I used for this was I used
+Burp Suite[^1]
-The method that I used for this was I used Burp Suite to intercept the proxy request and manipulate it so that it now had a different referer.
+to intercept the proxy request and manipulate it so that it now had a different referer.
 Having done this, the page returned the password.
 <br>
 ### Fix
 This level demonstrated how attackers could manipulate referers to impersonate a legitimate user.
 In a real world scenario, checking the referer header as a means of security is an extremely poor choice.
 The solution would be to not use it as a means of authentication, rather to look towards a more practical means such as a login.